-Taping is permitted during the ceremony.
+There is a designated (real) Torah for all pictures.
+You may undress and unscroll ONLY this Torah to use during your photos.
+Can we do pictures on Saturday before or after our service?
+The answer is yes, depending on availability of space and locations available.
+In addition, the Torah may not be available for pictures since it used during our services.
+Like other days and times for pictures, this needs to be scheduled ahead of time with Cindy Lieb.
+Video Taping Taping is permitted during the ceremony.
 It is only possible to accommodate one professional videographer at each service.
 If there are two families sharing a ceremony, and both wish to have videotaping, it is the responsibility of the two families to come to an agreement as to which professional videographer will be used by both families.
 Please be aware that there is an area designated for the videographer in the Sanctuary or Chapel.
 This is the only area for your videographer.
 They may not connect their equipment to our sound system nor may they use additional lighting.
 In addition, the videographer may not manipulate the camera during the service.
 The camera needs to be turned on before the service and turned off after the service ends.
 Please make sure your videographer is aware of this and that they have enough capacity/storage to capture the entire service.
 Additionally, we do offer live streaming for all of our worship services.
 A link to the live stream is on our website during the service and remains for one month after each service.

-Coats & Apparel

-A coat room is available for your guests' use.
+The week after your child's service, Cindy Lieb will email you a link to download the service for your own use.
+Coats & Apparel A coat room is available for your guests' use.
 However, Temple Jeremiah is not responsible for lost or stolen property.

-Post - B'nai Mitzvah Experience Discussion

-A week after your service, Cindy Lieb will contact you to have you access your experience with the B'nai Mitzvah process.
-Your feedback, the parents and the students, is invaluable to us.
+Post - B'nai Mitzvah Experience Survey The week after your child's service, Cindy Lieb will contact you to have you assess your experience with the B'nai Mitzvah process.
+Your feedback, both parents' and the student's, is invaluable to us.
 It enhances our ability to know what is working well and identify areas that may need adjusting.

-Checklist for Bar/Bat Mitzvah Preparation

-(with additional suggestions for your checklist)

-6th grade year:
+Checklist for Bar/Bat Mitzvah Preparation (with additional suggestions for your checklist) 6th grade year:

-Families sign up to usher at 2 B'nai Mitzvah services Families attend orientation

-\Contact Cantor Friedman or Cindy Lieb if you would like your student to meet with Cantor to access his/her Hebrew comfort level and discuss if additional tutoring would be beneficial.

-\Reserve or Confirm Room Rental reservation at Temple Jeremiah (if applicable)
+Families sign up to usher at 2 B'nai Mitzvah services Families attend orientation Contact Cantor Friedman or Cindy Lieb if you would like your student to meet with Cantor to access his/her Hebrew comfort level and discuss if additional tutoring would be beneficial.
+Reserve or Confirm Room Rental reservation at Temple Jeremiah (if applicable) 1yr-7 months before: